 - In severe cases, removal of the great toe is necessary.
 The patient has to go through rigorous physical therapy to retrain the foot and other toes.

-In other cases, treatment of an underlying diseases may be a beneficial option.
+In other cases, medical treatment of an underlying disease may be a beneficial option.
 For example, rheumatoid arthritis and diabetes are diseases that may increase pain in the big toe.
-Managing those conditions can help to manage the pain better.
+Managing those conditions can help to control the pain better.

 How can physical therapy help reduce big toe pain?

-Physical therapy is one of the most beneficial treatment options that is recommended for big toe pain.
-These are solutions your physical therapy can help you implement:
+Physical therapy is one of the most beneficial treatment options for big toe pain because it has potential to help you control the pain without surgery, pain medications, or injections.
+These are solutions your physical therapist can help you implement: